isontheline/pro.webssh.net/src/docs/documentation/becoming-external-tester.md

     * [TestFlight Terms of Service](https://www.apple.com/legal/internet-services/itunes/testflight/sren/terms.html)

 !!! warning "In-App Purchases"
-    * You will not be able to use some features if you don't have buyed them through the App Store with the full version of WebSSH.
+    * You will not be able to use some of the features if you haven't purchased the full version of WebSSH through the App Store.
-    * Please don't to become an External Tester in order to unlock some features, it won't be the case.
+    * Please don't to become an External Tester in order to unlock some features.
+The full version still requires purchase through the App Store.

 To enroll for WebSSH Beta Releases, just click[^1] on this shiny button :